UPDATE: The panel has concluded. You can catch up on all the updates from the event below!

 Klara and the Sun

-Nicole Brown, the President of Tristar Pictures, came on stage to celebrate the release of Klara and the Sun, which is officially being released on October 23, 2026.
-Taika Waititi is directing and producing the movie, and Jenna Ortega plays the leading role of Klara.
+Nicole Brown, the President of Tristar Pictures, came on stage to celebrate the release of Klara and the Sun, set for October 23.
+Taika Waititi is directing and producing the movie, and Jenna Ortega stars as Klara.

-New footage from the movie shows Jenna Ortega's Klara (an artificial friend/robot) being bought by a mother (Amy Adams) and her son.
-Adams tells Ortega's character that she is "still under warranty" and that she will not "hesitate to send [her] back" for making a wrong move.
+New footage from the movie reveals Ortega's Klara, an artificial friend.
+Artificial friends are given the brain of toddlers and then learn everything else from their humans.
+Klara's humans are Amy Adams' Chris and her son.
+In the footage, Adams' character doesn't seem to be the biggest fan of Klara, telling her that Klara's "still under warranty" and that she will not "hesitate to send [her] back" for making a wrong move.

 Dakota and Elle Fanning then appeared in a video to promote the movie, celebrating it as the first time they had worked together.
 Shown on the movie's set, they commented on how they "fell in love" with the original book before the presentation moved on.